 Stay up to date on your vaccines

-One way to lower your likelihood of getting the flu or COVID-19 — or both at the same time, because that’s a possibility — is to get vaccinated against each disease.
+One way to lower your likelihood of getting the flu or COVID-19 — or both at the same time — is to get vaccinated against each disease.
 Not everyone who gets vaccinated will be able to completely avoid an infection, but the separate shots can blunt the severity of symptoms and help to keep you out of the hospital.

-When it comes to COVID-19, health experts recommend that fully vaccinated adults roll up their sleeves this fall for one of the new omicron boosters.
-There are two options, one from Moderna (for individuals 18 and older) and one from Pfizer-BioNTech (people 12 and older can opt for this one).
+When it comes to COVID-19, health experts recommend that fully vaccinated adults and kids roll up their sleeves for one of the new bivalent boosters.
+There are two options, one from Moderna and one from Pfizer-BioNTech.

 For flu, adults 65 and older should ask for a high-dose vaccine this year, new CDC recommendations say.
 There are three options to choose from, but experts say the differences among them are minimal, so for most people, the best one to get is the one your doctor or pharmacist has available.
 There’s no need to space out your flu and COVID-19 shots, so if it’s more convenient to get them at the same visit, the CDC says that can be done.